» CORPUS of Ioannes Dantiscus' Texts & Correspondence

 Reverende in Christo Pater sincere nobis dilecte.

 Nominatim autem quibus de rebus scribit ad nos Paternitas Vestra, eas ibidem recenseri iussimus.
-Ad Charles V of Habsburg (*1500 – †1558), ruler of the Burgundian territories (1506-1555), King of Spain as Charles I (1516-1556), King of Naples and Sicily, King of the Romans (1519-1530), Holy Roman Emperor of the German Nation (elected 1519, crowned 1530, abdicated 1556); son of Philip I the Handsome and Joanna the Mad of Castileimperatoriam vero maiestatemCharles V of Habsburg (*1500 – †1558), ruler of the Burgundian territories (1506-1555), King of Spain as Charles I (1516-1556), King of Naples and Sicily, King of the Romans (1519-1530), Holy Roman Emperor of the German Nation (elected 1519, crowned 1530, abdicated 1556); son of Philip I the Handsome and Joanna the Mad of Castile legatum nullum misimus, sed litteras accurate scribi fecimus, quibus ab illa magnopere contendimus, ut aut pacem inter istos dissidentes principes conciliaret, aut saltem indutias prorogaret.
+Ad Charles V of Habsburg (*1500 – †1558), ruler of the Burgundian territories (1506–1555); King of Spain as Charles I (1516–1556); King of Naples and Sicily; King of the Romans (1519–1530); Holy Roman Emperor of the German Nation, elected in 1519, crowned in 1530, and abdicated in 1556; son of Philip I the Handsome and Joanna of Castileimperatoriam vero maiestatemCharles V of Habsburg (*1500 – †1558), ruler of the Burgundian territories (1506–1555); King of Spain as Charles I (1516–1556); King of Naples and Sicily; King of the Romans (1519–1530); Holy Roman Emperor of the German Nation, elected in 1519, crowned in 1530, and abdicated in 1556; son of Philip I the Handsome and Joanna of Castile legatum nullum misimus, sed litteras accurate scribi fecimus, quibus ab illa magnopere contendimus, ut aut pacem inter istos dissidentes principes conciliaret, aut saltem indutias prorogaret.
 Responsum ab illa exspectamus.
 Quod si opus esse intellexerimus, fortasse et nuntium mittemus, modo prius, quid litteris nostris profectum sit, intelligamus.

 Provincial Diet of Royal Prussia ComitiorumProvincial Diet of Royal Prussia dies probatur nobis, qui est a Paternitate Vestra perscriptus, sed et locus placet ita tamen, ut antea quoque scribere nos meminimus Paternitati Vestrae, ut nihil necesse sit ad nos referre de mutando loco, si ita res postulabit.
-Id enim arbitrio Paternitatis Vestrae permittimus, quae una cum aliis Council of Royal Prussia the most important local authority in Royal Prussia.
-It consisted of two bishops (of Ermland (Warmia), who served as the Council’s president, and of Kulm (Chełmno)), three voivodes (of Kulm, Marienburg (Malbork), and Pomerania), three castellans (of Kulm, Elbing (Elbląg), and Gdańsk (Danzig)), three chamberlains (of Kulm, Marienburg, and Pomerania), and representatives of the three Great Prussian Cities – Gdańsk, Thorn (Toruń), and Elbing (ACHREMCZYK 2016, p.
-17-18)terrae istius nostrae consiliariisCouncil of Royal Prussia the most important local authority in Royal Prussia.
-It consisted of two bishops (of Ermland (Warmia), who served as the Council’s president, and of Kulm (Chełmno)), three voivodes (of Kulm, Marienburg (Malbork), and Pomerania), three castellans (of Kulm, Elbing (Elbląg), and Gdańsk (Danzig)), three chamberlains (of Kulm, Marienburg, and Pomerania), and representatives of the three Great Prussian Cities – Gdańsk, Thorn (Toruń), and Elbing (ACHREMCZYK 2016, p.
+Id enim arbitrio Paternitatis Vestrae permittimus, quae una cum aliis Council of Royal Prussia the principal local authority in Royal Prussia.
+It consisted of two bishops: of Ermland (Warmia), who served as president of the Council, and of Kulm (Chełmno); three voivodes: of Kulm, Marienburg (Malbork), and Pomerania; three castellans: of Kulm, Elbing (Elbląg), and Gdańsk (Danzig); three chamberlains: of Kulm, Marienburg, and Pomerania; and representatives of the three Great Prussian Cities: Gdańsk, Thorn (Toruń), and Elbing (ACHREMCZYK 2016, p.
+17-18)terrae istius nostrae consiliariisCouncil of Royal Prussia the principal local authority in Royal Prussia.
+It consisted of two bishops: of Ermland (Warmia), who served as president of the Council, and of Kulm (Chełmno); three voivodes: of Kulm, Marienburg (Malbork), and Pomerania; three castellans: of Kulm, Elbing (Elbląg), and Gdańsk (Danzig); three chamberlains: of Kulm, Marienburg, and Pomerania; and representatives of the three Great Prussian Cities: Gdańsk, Thorn (Toruń), and Elbing (ACHREMCZYK 2016, p.
 17-18), quod erit visum commodius de loco statuat, licebit.
-De Hieronim Żelisławski (†1599), Polish noblemanZelislawskiHieronim Żelisławski (†1599), Polish nobleman semel atque iterum Gdańsk Town Council GedanensibusGdańsk Town Council respondimus et satisfactum illis esse per nos arbitramur.
+De Hieronim Żelisławski (†1599), Polish noblemanZelislawskiHieronim Żelisławski (†1599), Polish nobleman semel atque iterum Gdańsk City Council GedanensibusGdańsk City Council respondimus et satisfactum illis esse per nos arbitramur.

 Bene valeat Paternitas vestra.